External Visual Inspection

 Thermal Cycling

-Thermal Cycling validates survivability under repeated extremes (–55 °C to +125 °C).
+Thermal Cycling validates survivability under repeated extreme thermal cycling (-55 °C to +125 °C).
 It is used to

 uncover defects caused by differential expansion and contraction in real applications.
 Preconditioning is

-required.
-We check for physical/functional anomalies with electrical tests at 25 °C over 500 cycles.
+required before this test.
+We check for physical/functional defects with electrical tests at a room temperature after 500 or more cycles.

 Life Test, Burn-in